lennardv2/laravel-blade-components/README.md

 # Laravel blade components

-This is a package of blade components that I often use in my projects.
+Senna UI is a set of nice looking opensource blade components.
+They can be wired up via Livewire or used without it.
 Checkout the docs at https://getsenna.com/senna-ui/v1.
 It's called senna/ui on packagist.
 Livewire users: all of the components are wire-modelable via wire:model.

 ## Installation